sthiede/Comparative_Genomics/day2_afternoon/README.md

 Print out to screen and make a heatmap to explore

->ix.
+>viii.
 Subset the full matrix to look at genes that are present in only one genome

 Get genes present in only one genome